12 Jan How to design and implement national oxygen road maps for oxygen scale up: Case Study from Ethiopia

 - System for building capacity of health workers on appropriate utilization: Key interventions planned were training of clinicians on oxygen therapy and basic equipment care; training of biomedical engineers on maintenance and improving managers’ awareness of oxygen supply system management.

 - Financing: Ensuring sustainable budgeting was crucial for realizing the rollout of the strategy and ensuring sustainable supply of oxygen.
-The MOH had planned to allocate a budget as well as mobilize additional resources from partners to fund the roll out.
+The MoH had planned to allocate a budget as well as mobilize additional resources from partners to fund the roll out.

 -